roguehistory/DIGH-HIST3812/content/en/building/nb-guidance.md

 ![](images/paper-notebook.png)

-## Your Notebook Is Due Before the End of Week 9
+## Your Notebook Is Due ...

+- notebook needs to be thoroughly commented, explaining what is going on in each cell, and explain how it is to be used.